Skip to content

 Key takeaways

-Buildings must install and pay for natural gas detectors in every apartment in NYC by May 2025
+Buildings must install a natural gas detector next to every gas appliance in every indoor space in New York City by May 2025

 A major concern is these detectors will trigger a lot more people to call ConEdison about minor leaks, causing thousands of buildings to lose gas service for years